COVID-19 Update: Alcohol To-Go and Delivery Now Allowed March 21,2020

 Alcohol To-Go and Delivery Rules Announced

-We have already been in contact with the Colorado Department of Revenue and they have informed us that they are interpreting this order very broadly, but asking licensees to be reasonable.
-If you have questions, please contact us at email@example.com.To-Go Containers for AlcoholWe will continue to update you as we know of more sources for containers that will qualify.
+See the Colorado Liquor Enforcement Division Notice Guidance Regarding LED Response to COVID-19 here.See Emergency Regulation 47-1101 - Delivery and Take Out Sales Authorized Under Executive Order(s) here.
+If you have specific questions about your businesses practice and what you are selling, please feel free to reach out to us at email@example.com or 303-830-2972.To-Go Containers for AlcoholWe will continue to update you as we know of more sources for containers that will qualify.
 For now, we are including information that we’ve received from some of our partners.Bargreen EllingsonBargreen Ellingson is here to help!
 We’re here to help create a solution for to-go liquor options (a sentence I never thought I’d ever write) and any of your supply & equipment needs.
 We’re a third-generation family business for a reason – and that reason is that in the restaurant community’s time of need, we’ve always been there for them.
 For you.
 Call us.
 We’ll find you a solution to whatever problem you’re facing, up to and including what containers you’re going to pour a ‘61 Latour in (hint: we hope it’s not a deli-container, but desperate times call for desperate measures).
 We love you, Colorado, and we’re here for you.
 If you can’t reach our office (303-296-1684) and you don’t want to visit our website (www.bargreen.com) you can call our manager, Adam Deutschmann, at 720-264-2396.
 Shamrock Foods

 - For delivery orders, individuals placing the order must be 21 years of age or over, and must provide their name, date of birth, and delivery address.
 This information must be verified upon delivery.